delta-emil/city-planner-pharaoh/README.md

 # TODO

+- fix scolling map view when the main toolbar is touched
+    - maybe don't have separate secondary toolbars?
+    - also happens on selection!
-- Add all the buildings
+- nicer display names for buildings
 - undo/redo
+- fix Fort irregular shape

 Low prio: